Sunday, December 28, 2014

 the columnist will write that Dallas

-Falco initially cringes at Hunsecker's extremes at going after Dallas, but gets on board when Hunsecker promises
+Falco initially cringes at Hunsecker's extreme ways of going after

 Early on in the film, Falco won't wear an overcoat, to save hatcheck tips.
-But, at the end, he is wearing an overcoat, just like Hunsecker, because he has graduated to that level of "success."
+But, at the end, he is wearing a coat, just like Hunsecker, because he has graduated to that level of "success."
 Susan through most of the film is cloaked in the mink coat that her brother gave her, symbolizing his dominion over her.
 But, once she breaks with him, she walks out of his life without the weight of that coat.
-Also, the film is shot mostly at night.
+Since the story centers on J. J.'s attempt to dominate his sister, and depicts the abusive way Hunsecker and Falco treat women, the movie exposes how men demean and exploit women around them.
+Also noteworthy is that the film is shot mostly at night.
 Men like Hunsecker and his minions are predators who do dark deeds, preying on the hidden secrets of others.
-But, when Susan walks away from the black world of her brother, it is into the dawn of a new day.
+But, the last scene has Susan walking away from the black world of her brother into the dawn of a new day.
+She will probably be joining Dallas, a name that suggests the idealistic Old West, far away from the sinful city, and the two may ride off, not into the sunset, but into the sunrise toward a bright future.

 Next week’s movie is Marathon Man.